TechplexEngineer/lib_RTC_DS1307/README.md

-Arduino Library for the DS1307 Real Time Clock (RTC)
+Arduino Library for the DS1307 I2C Real Time Clock (RTC)
 ----------------------------

 # Using the Library
 1. Use the [zip link][1] to download the source
-2. Extract the contents to your arduino libraries folder (mine is in my home directory ~/sketchbook/libaries You might need to create it.)
+2. Extract the contents to a new folder called RTCDS1307
+3. Move this folder into your arduino libraries folder (mine is in my home directory ~/sketchbook/libaries You might need to create yours.)
 3. View the example program to see how to read and set the time.